osm-router/osm-router/README.md

 3. 'Router-test' Derived from class `Graph`.
 Performs routing query from a given origin point and returns distances to all destination points within the graph (values <1 for non-reachable nodes).

+('.c++' files are included in each case for stand-alone compilation.)

 ### build:
 1. cd ./build
 2. cmake ..